10.10 Information sharing

 - Have you properly recorded your decision?

-All the undertakings above are subject to the paramount commitment of the setting, which is to
+All the undertakings above are subject to our paramount commitment,

-the safety and well-being of the child.
-Please also see our Safeguarding Children and Child Protection policy.
+which is to the safety and well-being of the child.
+Please see our Safeguarding Children and Child Protection Policy.

 - Human Rights Act 1998